Stakeholders Weigh in on Granite Moccasin Logging Project - Flathead Beacon

 “We feel that there are several ways to properly harvest any piece of ground, and certain restrictive language can limit some potential operators,” Partin said.
 While the proposal calls for cable harvest in some recommended wilderness, Partin said “there may be opportunities to use certain ground equipment such as fellerbunchers and processors in the units to make cable yarding more efficient.”

-Michael Reavis, a longtime Essex resident who has worked in the woods as an avalanche forecaster, wilderness packer, Nordic ski groomer, said he agrees with the project’s overarching objective to promote active management and create a healthy landscape in a region with a legacy of logging.
+Michael Reavis, a longtime Essex resident who has worked in and around the project area as a wilderness packer and Nordic ski groomer, said he agrees with the project’s overarching objective to promote active management and create a healthy landscape in a region with a legacy of logging.

 “I’ve seen a lot of provocative headlines that hint at doom for the wild things, their habitats, and their migration corridors, (i.e. ‘roadless areas,’ ‘proposed wilderness,’ ‘wild and scenic’),” Reavis wrote in comments to the Flathead National Forest, some of which he shared in a social media post and gave the Beacon permission to cite.
 “These keywords evoke an emotional response in people and before they even get to dig into the facts, they have a visceral, emotional reaction and their mind is seemingly made at a moment’s notice.
 I get it.
 I love wilderness.
 I love the fact there’s wolverines, lynx, bears, wolves, goats, elk, deer all moving about the landscape right out my door.
 I’ve observed endangered animals using decades-old logging roads for travel.
 I’ve also watched lynx slowly disappear from the Essex area as the forest has grown too thick, too old for snowshoe hares to thrive.
 Is this natural?
 No. The Nordic trails in Essex were once logged.
 Having groomed the ski trails in Essex for a decade, you get to read the story in the snow during the early morning hours.
 Tracks and their trends don’t lie.”